Skip to content

 Liberty Bell with British in Philadelphia – 1777

 Westfield sat directly in the path of this activity.
-Longstanding local tradition holds that the bell from the original meetinghouse of what is now the Westfield Presbyterian Church was taken by British forces and ferried to Staten Island where it was melted down.
-Staten Island served as a major British stronghold and military depot throughout the war making it a logical destination for confiscated metal.
-Bells taken from New Jersey communities were commonly transported across the Arthur Kill or Kill van Kull for that purpose and Westfield’s bell never reappeared after the conflict.
+Longstanding local tradition holds that the bell from the original meetinghouse of what is now the Westfield Presbyterian Church was taken by British forces and ferried to Staten Island, where it was melted down.
+Staten Island served as a major British stronghold and military depot throughout the war, making it a logical destination for confiscated metal.
+Bells taken from New Jersey communities were commonly transported across the Arthur Kill or the Kill van Kull for that purpose, and Westfield’s bell never reappeared after the conflict.

 RevolutionaryBell Westfield NJ

 Westfield, NJ Bell – On June 26, 1777, the church bell rang to warn residents that some 14,000 British troops were approaching.
-Then again, this time on June 23, 1780, the bell was rung, warning residents that the Redcoats were coming.
+Then again, this time on June 23, 1780, the bell was rung to warn residents that the Redcoats were coming.
 This time, British soldiers climbed to the belfry and flung the bell to the ground.
-Tradition says the bell was taken to Staten Island, possibly to be melted down for ammunition, but it is said a prisoner from Westfield heard it ringing and recognized its tone. and returned at the end of the war, broken and damaged because its parish name was cast on it.
-Before it went back into the belfry, it was restored and then rehung in the belfry.
-In 1847, a new bell was cast using the original metal, and that bell still hangs in the current steeple.
+Tradition says the bell was taken to Staten Island, possibly to be melted down for ammunition.
+Still, it is said a prisoner from Westfield heard it ringing, recognized its tone, and returned at the end of the war, broken and damaged because its parish name was cast on it.
+Before it went back into the belfry, it was restored and rehung there.
+In 1847, a new bell was cast from the original metal, and it still hangs in the current steeple.
 Source: Westfield Presbyterian Church

-Just as important the Liberty Bell was not yet a revered national symbol.
-To the British it would have been just another civic bell worth melting down if it had been available.
+Just as important, the Liberty Bell was not yet a revered national symbol.
+To the British, it would have been just another civic bell worth melting down if it had been available.
 Its symbolic power came decades later.
-The difference between Westfield’s lost bell and the Liberty Bell was not importance but preparation.
+The difference between Westfield’s lost bell and the Liberty Bell was not important,t but in preparation.
 One was exposed and taken.
 The other was hidden in time.

 Philadelphia’s Liberty Bell and London’s Big Ben

 High above the city in the Elizabeth Tower hung the Great Bell known as Big Ben.
-When it struck the hour the sound rolled outward like a wave.
+When it struck the hour, the sound rolled outward like a wave.
 Deep calm and perfectly controlled.
-It was not just heard it was felt.
+It was not just heard, it was felt.
 Windows trembled.
 The ground itself seemed to acknowledge the time.
-Unlike the Liberty Bell this sound was intentional engineered calculated and tested.
-The tone was pure and steady.
-E natural ringing with authority.
+Unlike the Liberty Bell, this sound was intentionally engineered, calculated, and tested.
+The tone was pure and steady—a natural ringing with authority.

 Image

 The Liberty Bell and Big Ben tell two very different stories through sound.
-One was smaller imperfect and fragile yet deeply human.
-Its voice faded but its meaning grew louder.
-The other was powerful disciplined and enduring a sound that still defines a city and a nation’s sense of time.
+One was small,r imperfect, and fragile yet deeply human.
+Its voice faded, but its meaning grew louder.
+The other was powerful, disciplined, and enduring, a sound that still defines a city and a nation’s sense of time.

 Mr Local History Liberty Bell vs Big Ben